TheCuteOwl/Trap-Stealer/README.md

 📥 - Discord Injection: Self-injects into Discord

-📂 - Sensitive Stealer: Finds and steals sensitive files
+📂 - Sensitive Stealer: Finds and steals sensitive files based of customizable keywords

 ❌ - Fake Error: Displays a fake error message to the target